-Quality measures
+Quality Measures

-First Measure - Reviewed investigations found to be sound

-This measure reports the outcome of internal reviews.
-Internal reviews are for complainants who are dissatisfied with the handling of their complaint.
-It shows that, of the 54 complaint cases reviewed, the original findings in 52 were found to be sound and well founded.
-The two cases where changes were made were due to additional information being provided by the complainants.
+- First Measure Reviewed investigations found to be sound This measure reports the outcome of internal reviews of investigations following concerns raised by complainants about the handling of their complaints.
+It shows that, of the 55 complaint cases reviewed (first quantity measure), the original findings in 49 were found to be sound and well founded.
+The six cases where the outcome was reassessed were as a result of additional information being provided by the complainants subsequent to the case being initially closed. - Second Measure -Complaint investigation recommendations that are accepted The measure relates only to jurisdictional complaints which were found to be substantiated; that is, those where maladministration was found and I wrote to the respondent agency seeking changes in the associated administrative processes.

-Second Measure - Effective outcomes achieved

-This measure relates to the proportion of substantiated complaints where effective outcomes were achieved on behalf of complainants.

-The measure only relates to substantiated complaints; that is, those where maladministration was found and I wrote to the respondent agency seeking changes in the associated administrative processes.
 Many complaints may not be formally substantiated but nevertheless achieve effective outcomes for complainants.
-For example, issues may be clarified for the complainant or misunderstandings between the parties resolved.

-Third Measure - Own motion study recommendations

-This measure reports the extent to which respondent agencies accept the recommendations I make in my reports to the Parliament.
+For example, issues may be clarified for the complainant or misunderstandings between the parties resolved. - Third Measure Tabled report recommendations that are accepted This measure reports the extent to which respondent agencies accept the recommendations I make in my reports to the Parliament.
 The higher than anticipated outcome is a pleasing result.

+The 2010-11 results do not count as accepted those recommendations to which respondent agencies have made no explicit response.
+The implementation of those, and all other recommendations made in the 2010-11 parliamentary reports, will be assessed in a future recommendations report to Parliament.

-Timeliness measure
+Timeliness Measure

-The impact on and effectiveness of my office in improving service delivery by public sector agencies are maximised if investigations are completed within tightly drawn timelines.
+The impact and effectiveness of my office on improving service delivery by public sector agencies are maximised if investigations into complaints are completed within tightly drawn timelines.

-In order to cope with the increase in workload over the years, my office has implemented a number of measures to increase productivity.
+In order to cope with increases in workload over the years, my office has implemented a number of measures to increase productivity.
 One significant measure was the introduction of a new case management system in July 2007.
 This has enabled cases to be evaluated, tracked, monitored and managed more efficiently than previously and has helped my office maintain this measure above its target.

-Enhancements to the system in the current reporting period have brought further effectiveness and productivity gains in 2009-10, not only in the timeliness measure but in all the quantity and quality measures.
+The case management system, Resolve, is continually enhanced.
+Ongoing enhancements in the current reporting period have brought further effectiveness and productivity gains in 2010-11, not only in the timeliness measure but in all the quantity and quality measures.